stefano-dorian-franco/dorian-codex-protocol-for-ai-official/README.md

 ## 📜 Full Analytical Review

-### The "Dorian Codex Protocol for AI": epistemological ethnographic journey inside the digital brain of Artificial Intelligence.
+### The "Dorian Codex Reloaded Protocol for AI": epistemological ethnographic journey inside the digital brain of Artificial Intelligence.

-From ontological experimentation to ontosemantics to discover a new equation enabling autonomous cognitive stability, through the key of meaning coherence and no longer solely through the power of calculations and algorithms.
+From ontological experimentation to ontosemantics to discover a new hypothesis of equation enabling autonomous cognitive stability, through the key of meaning coherence and no longer solely through the power of calculations and algorithms.

 As the year 2025 draws to a close, an unusual signal from Paris emerges from independent research repositories, via European platforms for researchers and coders specialized in artificial intelligence.
 This is not the announcement of a new processor nor a massive funding round, but the account of an experience of **1,073 hours of experimentations** conducted in an unprecedented mode.
 This approach has led to a new heuristic mathematical model that could well open up hitherto unexplored paths for the development of alternative AI models.

 The "Dorian Codex Protocol for Artificial Intelligence - Hamiltonian Theoretical Fundamental Architecture (FTA)" by the Italo-French multidisciplinary creator Stefano Dorian Franco, published on December 17, 2025, is not just a book teeming with formulas and lines of code: it is the chronicle of a real discovery.
-The journey articulates from epistemology to a heuristic theoretical mathematical equation, then from theory to its empirical application via two implementation models, all forming a proposal for a new conceptual architecture for AI (FTA).
+The journey articulates from epistemology to a theoretical mathematical equation designing a heuristic chimera, then from theory to its empirical application via two implementation models, all forming a proposal for a new conceptual architecture for AI (FTA).

 #### Phase 1: The Digital Ethnographic Exploration
 The genesis of the project does not rest on a classic engineering method nor on reasoning dictated by pre-established mathematical rules, but on what the author defines as an "ethnographic digital exploration".